-The undersigned directors and officers of Grocery Outlet Holding Corp. hereby constitute and appoint Eric J. Lindberg, Jr., Charles C. Bracher and Pamela B. Burke and each of them, any of whom may act without joinder of the other, the individual's true and lawful attorneys in fact and agents, with full power of substitution and resubstitution, for the person and in his or her name, place and stead, in any and all capacities, to sign this registration statement and any or all amendments, including post effective amendments to the Registration Statement, including a prospectus or an amended prospectus therein and any registration statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act, and all other documents in connection therewith to be filed with the SEC, granting unto said attorneys in fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys in fact as agents or any of them, or their substitutes, may lawfully do or cause to be done by virtue hereto.
+The undersigned directors and officers of Grocery Outlet Holding Corp. hereby constitute and appoint Eric J. Lindberg, Jr., Charles C. Bracher and Pamela B. Burke and each of them, any of whom may act without joinder of the other, the individual's true and lawful attorneys in fact and agents, with full power of substitution and resubstitution, for the person and in his or her name, place and stead, in any and all capacities, to sign this registration statement and any or all amendments, including post effective amendments to this registration statement, including a prospectus or an amended prospectus therein and any registration statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act, and all other documents in connection therewith to be filed with the SEC, granting unto said attorneys in fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys in fact as agents or any of them, or their substitute or substitutes, may lawfully do or cause to be done by virtue hereto.

-Pursuant to the requirements of the Securities Act, this registration statement has been signed by the following persons in the capacities indicated on October 1, 2019.
+Pursuant to the requirements of the Securities Act, this registration statement has been signed by the following persons in the capacities indicated on January 27, 2020.

-Signature Title /s/ Eric J. Lindberg, Jr Eric J. Lindberg, Jr Executive Officer and Director (Principal Executive Officer) /s/ Charles C. Bracher Charles C. Bracher Chief Financial Officer and Treasurer (Principal Financial Officer) /s/ Lindsay E. Gray Lindsay E. Gray Vice President Corporate Controller (Principal Accounting Officer) /s/ Erik D. Ragatz Erik D. Ragatz - Director, Chairman of the Board /s/ Kenneth W. Alterman Kenneth W. Alterman - Director /s/ Matthew B. Eisen Matthew B. Eisen - Director /s/ Thomas F. Herman Thomas F. Herman - Director
+/s/ Eric J. Lindberg, Jr. Eric J. Lindberg, Jr. Chief Executive Officer and Director (Principal Executive Officer) /s/ Charles C. Bracher Charles C. Bracher Chief Financial Officer and Treasurer (Principal Financial Officer) /s/ Lindsay E. Gray Lindsay E. Gray Vice President Corporate Controller (Principal Accounting Officer) /s/ Erik D. Ragatz Erik D. Ragatz Director, Chairman of the Board /s/ Kenneth W. Alterman Director Kenneth W. Alterman /s/ John E. Bachman Director John E. Bachman /s/ Matthew B. Eisen Director Matthew B. Eisen Disease /s/ Mary Kay Haben Mary Kay Haben Director II-8

 Signature Title

+/s/ Thomas F. Herman Director

+Thomas F. Herman

-/s/ S. MacGregor Read, Jr. S. MacGregor Read, Jr. Director
+/s/ S. MacGregor Read, Jr. Director

+S. MacGregor Read, Jr.

-/s/ Norman S. Matthews Norman S. Matthews Director
+/s/ Norman S. Matthews Director

+Norman S. Matthews

-/s/ Sameer Narang Sameer Narang Director
+/s/ Sameer Narang Director

+Sameer Narang

-/s/ Jeffrey York Jeffrey York Director
+/s/ Jeffrey York Director

+Jeffrey York